phpman > man > gitattributes(5)

 manual.pdf -text

-Conversely, text files that Git does not detect can have normalization enabled
+Conversely, text files that Git does not detect can have normalization enabled manually.

 weirdchars.txt text

-If core.safecrlf is set to "true" or "warn", Git verifies if the conversion is
+If core.safecrlf is set to "true" or "warn", Git verifies if the conversion is reversible

-irreversible conversions; for "warn", Git only prints a warning but accepts an
+conversions; for "warn", Git only prints a warning but accepts an irreversible

-files in the work tree, but there are a few exceptions.
+work tree, but there are a few exceptions.
 Even though...

-so the safety triggers;
+the safety triggers;

-the line ending inconsistencies, so the safety does not trigger;
+ending inconsistencies, so the safety does not trigger;

-safety triggers.
+triggers.

 working-tree-encoding